WHAT ARE PLANTS ?

 There are thousands and thousands of different species of plants to be found all over our planet, and each species has learnt how to adapt to the surroundings in which it lives.

-Wherever plants grow, they make the best use of the light, soil and water that is there, and this place is called its habitat.
+Wherever plants grow, they make the best use of the light, soil and water that is there.
+This place is called its habitat.

 Each and every single plant, no matter its shape or size, are made up of different parts, each of which performs a particular task in the plants life.